ana-balica/ana-balica.github.io/_posts/2020-10-06-how-to-feedback.md

   - misc
 ---

-Some things about feedback I learned over the years.
+These are some things I learned over the years about feedback.

 ## Why

 Never loose focus on why we give and receive feedback.
-We do that because *we want to help others excel and to better ourselves*.
+We do that because **we want to help others excel and to better ourselves**.
 Further below I break it down into 2 parts: giving via Situation-Behaviour-Impact model and receiving via Listen-Explore-Echo (not a coined term, sort of my interpretation).

 ## Situation-Behaviour-Impact